nickstenning/dockerfiles/mediawiki/README.md

 By default, MediaWiki uploads will also be written to the `images/` directory of the mounted data volume.
 This directory will be created if necessary on startup.

+### Customisation

+The nginx webserver will include files matching `nginx/*.conf` from the data volume.
+This can be used to customise the webserver configuration.

 ### Technical details

 For more information, see [the